MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/emplifi-metrics.md

 # Emplifi Metrics (Deprecated)

-Sunset of Emplifi API Connector is scheduled for August 1st, 2024.
-Please make sure to make required changes beforehand.
+Sunset of Emplifi API Connector is scheduled for August 1, 2024.
+Please make sure to make the required changes beforehand.
 Contact your Emplifi representative for more info.

 ## Summary